vielato/vielato/README.md

 ![Hello_world!](https://user-images.githubusercontent.com/46730823/138362403-6660e237-20f7-4685-9653-6cae9a2d6ec4.png)

-### :computer: I’m an undergraduate CS student at Athens University of Economics and Business(AUEB)
+### :computer: I’m an undergraduate CS student at Athens University of Economics and Business(AUEB), during my last semestre of studies and a passionate junior DevOps engineer

 The purpose of this github page is hosting my favourite repositories and exploring new frameworks!